skiadas/Calc2Course/notes/integrals_partial.md

 ### Factoring out the denominator

-The fact that we can factor out the denominator is an important theorem in algebra:
+The fact that we can break down the denominator into a product of simple factors is an important theorem in algebra:

 > **Fundamental Theorem of Algebra** (for real polynomials)
 >
 > Every non-constant polynomial can be written as a product of terms of two types:
+>
 > - Linear terms $x-a$.
 > - Quadratic terms $x^2+bx+c$ with no real roots (irreducible).